EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

     <hr>
 </div>

 I think it would be interesting to try and implement reinforcement learning to control enemy AI in a game.
-I don't think it would be practical, because it would be difficult to try and enusre that the AI behaves in predictable or balanced way to ensure a good player experience, but I think it would be a good learning experience.
+I don't think it would be practical, because it would be difficult to try and ensure that the AI behaves in a predictable or balanced way to ensure a good player experience, though it might still be a valuable learning experience.

 To do this, a 2D world would probably be an ideal starting point, since it would simplify the action space and state representation.
-Given the need for more structured and predictable behaviour, I imagine that it would be ideal to use a finite state machine to represent the agents different possible actions and states.
+Given the need for more structured and predictable behavior, I imagine that it would be ideal to use a finite state machine to represent the agent's different possible actions and states.
 This would allow for more controlled decision-making, while still enabling some degree of adaptability in enemy behavior that could be trained.
 For example, using a finite state machine to represent different enemy attacks, and training the agent to know when to use a specific attack in a specific scenario.